Meet our client: Turner

 With the convergence of tech and media propelling a shift in customer engagement, content distribution, and go-to-market strategies, technical innovation has become a key driver of future business value.
 Turner leadership knew that success in cloud computing would be critical for the company’s innovation journey.

+The QA Cloud Academy provided a solution.
 Cloud Academy is the leading enterprise training platform that accelerates teams and digital transformation.

 Companies trust Cloud Academy to deliver multimodal training on the leading clouds (AWS, Azure, Google Cloud Platform), on the essential methodologies needed to operate on and between clouds (DevOps, Security), and on the capabilities that are unlocked by the cloud (machine learning, IoT).
 From the fundamentals to advanced scenario training, Cloud Academy empowers organisations with the knowledge, critical thinking, and hands-on experience needed to adopt, operate, and optimise the multi-cloud.
 Learn more at cloudacademy.com.